julianeon/cronos/README.md

 ![subgraph studio](subgraph_studio.png)

 This subgraph was created by following the [Quick Start](https://thegraph.com/docs/en/quick-start/) tutorial, using Subgraph Studio and the Graph CLI, and then customizing the code.
-It is up to v0.2.9 now.
+It is up to v0.3.8 now.

-This subgraph has been deployed to Arbitrum one.
+This subgraph has been deployed to Arbitrum One.

 ## Structure